KevinMarquette/kevinmarquette.github.io/_posts/2017-05-18-Powershell-TypeExtension-DSL-part-5.md

         }
     }

-This is the same example from the last post.
+This is almost the same example from the last post.
 I made a small adjustment so it looks like you are creating properties.
 Here is a simpler view of the syntax.

     TypeExtension <Type> {
         <name> = Method <ScriptBlock>